LambdaTest/documentation/docs/biometric-authentication.md

 | lambda-hook | lambda-biometric-injection  || `lambda-biometric-injection=fail` <br/> OR <br/> `lambda-biometric-injection=pass` |

 :::note
-- To use the web hook, passing `biometric` or `enableBiometricsAuthentication` capability is mandatory.
+- To use the web hook, passing `enableBiometricsAuthentication` capability is mandatory.
 - If you plan to use the **Uninstall Lambda Hook**, and then the **Install Lambda Hook** for the same application, biometric authentication can be used afterwards only via the lambda-hook.
 In this case, the initial capability won't be applicable anymore.
-- Biometric authentication will work for all the applications that were uploaded after 23rd June 2023.
 :::

+> 📕 Check the [documentation for Biometrics Authentication](/support/docs/biometric-authentication-on-real-devices/) feature in Manual App Testing on Real devices